free prenuptial agreement template

 In re Marriage of Matson, 107 Wash.2d 479 (1986)

-Prenup voided where husband worth $330,000-$830,000 married secretary with only personal effects, agreement was presented 4 days before wedding and signed on eve of wedding without independent counsel (used husband's attorney), and wife received no copy of the agreement.
+Prenup voided where husband — a former state senator and fruit rancher with assets in excess of $200,000 — married his former secretary, agreement was presented 4 days before wedding and signed on eve of wedding using husband's attorney as sole counsel, and wife received no copy of the agreement.

 Prenup invalidated where wife saw first draft just 3 days before wedding, received no provision for divorce or death, was not given full disclosure of husband's property value, and was not afforded opportunity to obtain independent legal advice.